A helping hand for adults with anxiety and depression. We provide short-term interventions and guidance on self-help coping strategies

 Find us in the old Income Tax office, by the Bus Terminus in Town.

 - We offer short-term interventions for adults with anxiety and depression.

-- Individual sessions: up to 6-8 sessions using either Cognitive Behaviour Therapy (CBT) or Counselling.
+- Individual sessions: up to 6-8 sessions using either Cognitive Behaviour Therapy (CBT), Counselling, EMDR and CAT.